 Do you have a clear strategy for your business?
 Such a simple question but boy, can it be difficult to answer.
 It’s so easy to get bogged down in vague ideas and meaningless corporate jargon.
 An attribution map with help you get clarity.

 Often, when new clients talk me through their strategy, I can tell it’s based on guesswork.
 There’s little research to back it up.
 I ask them, ‘Why are you different?
 Why do customers buy from you?’
 Deathly silence.
 After a pause, they give me an uncertain answer.
 I ask, ‘Is that also true of your competitors?’
 Nine times out of ten, the answer’s ‘Yes’.
 Knowing your unique difference is the key to future growth.
 Without this, you’ll end up competing on price.
 It’s the only lever you’ve got to pull.

 There are many definitions of strategy.
 My personal favourite is Michael Porter’s.
-Writing for the Harvard Business Review, he says strategy is the ‘creation of a unique and viable position involving a different set of activities’.
+Writing for the Harvard Business Review, he says that strategy is the ‘creation of a unique and viable position involving a different set of activities’.
 The keywords here are ‘unique’ and ‘different’.
 So rather than trying to be the biggest or the best, your strategy should focus on the difference you offer the market.

 All well and good.
 You’ve probably heard this many, many times before.
 But the challenge comes when you try and work it out.
 It’s not easy.
 And then you need a plan to deliver on it.
 Even harder!
 I’ve worked with many strategic tools through my career as MD of fast-growing tech companies and, more recently, as a business coach.
 My recommendation?
 Attribution mapping.
 Hands down.
 It’s just fab!